-These types of stairs have narrower steps and thinner and lighter handrails than the stairs that are external to the aircraft, which are normally provided by airport handling services.
+These types of stairs have narrower steps and thinner and lighter handrails than the external stairs that are normally provided by airport handling services3.

-The dimensions of the stairs are defined in the Boeing document titled "Airplane Characteristics for Airport Planning".
+The dimensions of the stairs are defined in the BOEING document titled "Airplane Characteristics for Airport Planning".
 The height of the stairs can vary, ranging from 1.85 m to 2 m, with a length of 3.53 m.
-Consequently, the gradient of the slope ranges from 62 % to 69 %, respectively.
+Consequently, the gradient of the slope ranges from 62% to 69%, respectively.